 Woo-Hoo has two modes of play to choose from.
 Which mode you play depends on your child’s age.
-Players take turns rolling their die and moving the appropriate numbers of steps up of the elephant slide.
+Players take turns rolling their die and moving the appropriate number of steps up the elephant slide.
 When you reach the 6th (and final) step, your gnome slides down the elephant and collects any one toy of your choice from the sandbox.
-In the “advanced” rules for 5 years old and upwards you collect the number of toys you role with the pips dice.
-Kids will love sliding their gnome down the slide.
-This is Miss P’s favorite part aside of winning the game.
+In the “advanced” rules for 5 years old and upwards, you collect the number of toys you roll with the pips dice.
+Kids will love sliding their gnomes down the slide.
+This is Miss P’s favorite part aside from winning the game.

 The game ends when all of the toys have been collected.
 You can also win by collecting all 5 toys of the same color of toy.
 We prefer to play by whoever has the most toys at the end of the game wins.

-Woo-Hoo children’s game is recommended for children age three and up.
-I find the game perfect for preschoolers and children age four to five.
+Woo-Hoo children’s game is recommended for children aged three and up.
+I find the game perfect for preschoolers and children aged four to five.
 The game is simple enough that even a child that cannot count, can play it with some assistance.